G-Milzink/CI_PP1_TR/README.md

 ## Project Goals

 ### User Goals
 - Finding a restaurant with an interesting kitchen and get a sense of the atmosphere.
-- Having access to the full menu and pricing.
+- Having access to the full menu and pricing details.
 - Finding extra information about the reastaurant.
 - Finding the location of the restaurant.